Driver faces charges after Mandan woman killed in two-vehicle crash

 The driver of a van involved in a crash that claimed the life of a Mandan woman and injured four others has been charged with four felonies.

-Chad Gourneau, 23, allegedly failed to yield the right of way before crossing Memorial Highway at the intersection of Third Street Southeast on Thursday afternoon, according to the North Dakota Highway Patrol.
+Chad Gourneau, 23, allegedly failed to yield the right of way before crossing Memorial Highway at the intersection of Third Street Southeast on July 8, according to the North Dakota Highway Patrol.
 Heather Robbins, 42, a passenger in the 200 Ford Windstar van that Gourneau was driving, was pronounced dead at a Bismarck hospital, the patrol said.

 The van and a 2020 GMC pickup pulling a gooseneck trailer collided in the middle of the intersection.
 The pickup was westbound and struck the passenger side of the van, according to the patrol.